WH Pierce prize

 This prestigious prize is awarded each year to an early career microbiologist who has made a substantial contribution to the science of applied microbiology.
-It is worth £6,000 and the recipients do not have to be existing SfAM members.
+It is worth £6,000, split as a £5000 unrestricted educational grant and £1000 as a cash prize.
+Recipients do not have to be existing SfAM members.

 The 2020 WH Pierce Prize was awarded to Dr Joan Geoghegan, Senior Lecturer in Microbiology and Infection at Institute of Microbiology and Infection, University of Birmingham.